-We're similar in size to the UK and have all the benefits of an advanced Western economy - but with only a fraction of the population, so we have lots of wide open spaces for you to enjoy.
+We have all the benefits of an advanced Western economy — but only a fraction of the population, so we have lots of wide open spaces for you to enjoy.

-Auckland, our largest city, was ranked the world’s third most attractive environment for expats in the latest Quality of Living survey conducted annually by the global HR consultants Mercer.
+Auckland, our largest city, was ranked the world’s third most attractive environment for expats in the latest Quality of Living survey conducted by the global HR consultants Mercer.

-New Zealand’s renowned natural beauty is never far from view.
-Over thirty percent of New Zealand is dedicated to national parks, boasting fertile green countryside, majestic forests and snow-capped mountains, and no part of New Zealand is more than seventy-five miles (120km) away from the ocean.
+New Zealand’s famous natural beauty is never far from view.
+Over 30% of New Zealand is dedicated to national parks, boasting fertile green countryside, majestic forests and snow-capped mountains, and no part of New Zealand is more than seventy-five miles (120km) away from the ocean.

 New Zealanders open their hearts to newcomers.
 The Maori people have a saying “He aha te mea nui o te ao.
 He tangata, he tangata, he tangata” which translates to “What is the most important thing in the world?
 It is the people, it is the people, it is the people.”

 Our warmth and hospitality are a product of our size.
 Living on the edge of the world as we do, it’s second nature for New Zealanders to reach out and make connections.

 It's not surprising then that Immigration New Zealand surveys find that nine out of ten recent migrants were satisfied or very satisfied with life in New Zealand and would recommend New Zealand to friends and family.